Are the workshops, music and entertainment included in the ticket price?

 What is your recycling policy?

 We request that you take your recycling home with you, and we encourage personal responsibility in this matter.
+The fairies will thank you for it.

-Can I bring my camper van?
+Can I bring my camper van or caravan?

 Yes.
 Camper vans and small caravans can be brought on site but you must purchase a vehicle pass.